jlecomte/ascom-wireless-flat-panel/README.md

 ![Electronic Circuit Schematics](images/Electronics_Schematics.png)

+The values of the resistors R1-R4 depend on the specific colored LEDs you are using.
+In my case, in order to have all the colored LEDs emit roughly the same brightness, I settled on the following values.
+You will have to experiment a bit to find out which values work best for you.

+* `R1`: 2kΩ
+* `R2`: 5kΩ
+* `R3`: 1kΩ
+* `R4`: 2kΩ

 ### Breadboard Prototyping

 It is critical to prototype this circuit on a breadboard before ordering a PCB, or soldering the components on a perforated board.
 Here is what my prototype looked like: